-Holding a negligent party accountable in a truck accident can be difficult.
-There may be multiple insurance companies involved and more than one liable defendant.
+When a trucking accident is caused by negligence or failure to adhere to safety regulations, multiple parties may be held liable.
+Holding a negligent party accountable in a truck accident can be difficult and complicated.
 Without the help of an experienced attorney, you may not get the maximum compensation available in your case.

 If you have been injured in a semi-truck or tractor-trailer accident, call Schlachman, Belsky, Weiner & Davey, P.A. today for a free case evaluation: (410) 685-2022.

-- Common causes of large truck accidents include collision with a moving vehicle, fixed object or pedestrian, overturn, jackknife, poor road conditions, or cargo equipment loss/shift.
+- Common Causes of Truck Accidents : Common causes of large truck accidents include collision with a moving vehicle, fixed object or pedestrian, overturn, jackknife, poor road conditions, or cargo equipment loss/shift.
+(Source: NHTSA)

 If you were seriously injured in a truck accident, contact Schlachman, Belsky, Weiner & Davey, P.A., to discuss your case.
 Our lawyers are dedicated to getting you the largest recovery available in your case.
 We have obtained over $200 million in verdicts and settlements on behalf of our clients.

 When you are injured, you need an experienced attorney who knows the law and how to take on large insurance companies.
-We will conduct a thorough independent investigation of your case, reviewing the driver’s logbook, maintenance records, and safety training.
-Truck drivers and their employers are required to follow state and federal rules, including the Federal Motor Carrier Safety Administration (FMCSA).
+Commercial truck drivers and their employers are required to follow state and federal rules, including requirements set by the Federal Motor Carrier Safety Administration (FMCSA).
+When you come to us, our legal team will conduct a thorough independent investigation of your case, reviewing the driver’s logbook, maintenance records, and safety training.

 Our experienced attorneys at Schlachman, Belsky, Weiner & Davey, P.A. can help ensure that your best interests are upheld and that negligent truck drivers or trucking companies are held responsible for their actions.